jdchart/jh-max/README.md

 - `simpleclock`: a signal-driven clock.
 - `dictbank`: build up a bank of dicts to query.
 - `zlpop`: pop a value from a list by index.
+- `datasetindex`: get the index of a label, or the label from an index of a datapoint.

 ## JavaScript